-- e.
+- a.
+Implement flexible worksites (e.g., telework). - b.
+Implement flexible work hours (e.g., staggered shifts). - c.
+Increase physical distancing between employees at the worksite to six feet. - d.
+Increase physical distancing between employees and other persons to six feet. - e.
 Implement flexible meeting and travel options (e.g., use telephone or video conferencing instead of in person meetings; postpone non-essential travel or events; etc.). - f.
 Deliver services remotely (e.g. phone, video, internet, etc.). - g.
-Deliver products through curbside pick-up. - D. Personal protective equipment (PPE). - 1.
-Employers covered by this section and not otherwise covered by the VOSH Standards for General Industry (16VAC25-90-1910.132), shall comply with the following requirements for a SARS-CoV-2 virus and COVID-19 disease-related hazard assessment and personal protective equipment selection: - a.
-The eEmployers shall assess the workplace to determine if SARS-CoV-2 virus or COVID-19 disease hazards or job tasks are present or are likely to be present that necessitate the use of personal protective equipment (PPE).
-The eEmployers shall provide for employee and employee representative involvement in the assessment process. - Except as otherwise required in the standard, select and have each affected employee use the types of PPE that will protect the affected employee from the SARS-CoV-2 virus or COVID-19 disease hazards identified in the hazard assessment; - (2ji.)
-Communicate selection decisions to each affected employee; and - (3iii.)
-Select PPE that properly fits each affected employee.
+Deliver products through curbside pick-up. - D. Personal protective equipment (PPE). - Employers covered by this section and not otherwise covered by the VOSH Standards for General Industry (16VAC25-90-1910.132), shall comply with the following requirements for a SARS-CoV-2 virus and COVID-19 disease-related hazard assessment and personal protective equipment selection:

+a.
+The employers shall assess the workplace to determine if SARS-CoV-2 virus or COVID-19 disease hazards or job tasks are present or are likely to be present that necessitate the use of personal protective equipment (PPE).
+The employers shall provide for employee and employee representative involvement in the assessment process.